1940 Pittsburgh Panthers football team

 The 1940 Pittsburgh Panthers football team represented the University of Pittsburgh as an independent in the 1940 college football season.
 Led by second-year head coach Charley Bowser, the Panthers compiled a record of 3–4–1.

+Pittsburgh was ranked at No. 30 (out of 697 college football teams) in the final rankings under the Litkenhous Difference by Score system for 1940.

 The team played home games at Pitt Stadium in Pittsburgh.

 Schedule

 Preseason

 On February 12, Coach Charles Bowser appointed Harold Stebbins and Luther Richards to his coaching staff.
 Stebbins replaced Mike Nicksick, who resigned and joined the staff at West Virginia.
 Richards replaced Walt Raskowski, who was finishing his dental degree.
 Henry Korp was named varsity manager for the 1940 season.
 Albert Stamen was appointed junior varsity football manager.

-Spring practice commenced on March 14 after a freshmen strike threat concerning the financial and working conditions of Code Bowman was thwarted by the Athletic Department.
+Spring practice commenced on March 14 after a freshman strike threat concerning the financial and working conditions of Code Bowman was thwarted by the Athletic Department.
 Sixty players, including 19 freshmen, appeared for the first session.
 The sessions ended on May 4 with a varsity scrimmage, which was the feature event of the Western Pennsylvania Scholastic Coaches' Association football clinic.

 On April 15, The Pitt News noted that Coach Bowser added three new coaches to his staff.
 Former Panthers Harold Klein, Dick Fullerton and John Dickinson were appointed as assistant freshmen team coaches while they continued their studies at the University.

 On September 10, Coach Bowser welcomed a squad of 56 for the start of fall two-a-day practices.
 He was not optimistic: “We have a lot of hard work ahead of us.
 Our spring training didn't mean much, rain washing out most of our outdoor practices.
 We haven't the reserves necessary to meet the kind of schedule we'll be up against this year...”

 Coach Bowser appointed tackle Ted Konetsky team captain for the 1940 season.
 Bowser announced that he would also name game captains to assist Konetsky.
 Konetsky was the first team captain since the 1934 season.